IsaccBarker/true-green/README.md

-This is a true black/grey/white theme for vim.
-I would say it is as close as I have seen to what the original vi editors looked like (think elvis).
+This is a true green theme for vim.
+I haven't found any theme that recreates the classic green look of old terminals.
+This is based off of [true-monochrome](https://github.com/ryanpcmcquen/true-monochrome_vim).

-To install:

-    mkdir -p ~/.vim/colors/
-    wget -N https://raw.githubusercontent.com/ryanpcmcquen/true-monochrome_vim/master/colors/true-monochrome.vim -P ~/.vim/colors/

-Add this to your vimrc:

-    colorscheme true-monochrome
+Install like you would any other plugin, and enjoy :)